dougrchamberlain/IdentifyPanel/README.md

 A Widget to be used with the Configurable Map Viewer

+I still need to an another attribute to the options to allow the popup to be turned off, or shown in tandem.

 A widget created as an addition to [David Spriggs Configurable Map Viewer](https://github.com/DavidSpriggs/ConfigurableViewerJSAPI), aka CMV.
 Designed for use in his project using the file structure indicated there.